 continue this routine until the puppy sleeps through the night without a pee pad (approximately 4 months of age) after which time you can have the kennel door closed if the puppy is sleeping close enough to you that you can hear his cries should he have an "off" night and need a potty break.

-if he is disturbing you too much, after two nights, move him into his control area in another area of the house (same as in daytime), with a pee pad down, and access to food and water, toys etc. Be sure to leave his kennel door open.
+if he is disturbing you too much, after two nights, move him to another area of the house (same as in daytime), with a pee pad down, and access to food and water, toys etc. Be sure to leave his kennel door open.
 If he cries, you need to ignore him.

 A tip for better night time success: Have your puppy practice spending time in his sleeping area for short periods of time during the day.
 Place your puppy in their sleeping area and ignore them completely until they have stopped crying.
 This may take 10 minutes, it may take an over an hour.
 Once they are silent and accepting of their location for about 5 minutes, retrieve them and take them outside for a little play.
 This is their reward for accepting where you left them and waiting quietly.
 If you give the puppy attention of any kind before they quiet themselves, you are rewarding the loud and demanding behaviour and they will continue to carry on.